gritzko/citrea-model/story.md

 [t]: https://www.researchgate.net/publication/221367739_Deep_hypertext_with_embedded_revision_control_implemented_in_regular_expressions
 [w]: https://webassembly.org/

 Enough of preable, how did it work?
 Especially, the rich text?
 The text was stored as a *weave*, a string consisting of all the characters that ever existed in the document.
 So, any historical version is a subsequence of the weave.
-There is a very nice [explanation of Causal Trees and weaves][a] by Alexei archagon Baboulevich.
+There is a very nice [explanation of Causal Trees and weaves][a] by Alexei "archagon" Baboulevich.
 So, all the versioning and merge and undo/redo functionality is based on the weave.
 For performance reasons, the document's weave was split into paragraphs.

 [a]: http://archagon.net/blog/2018/03/24/data-laced-with-history/